roytang/blog/content/post/2023/01/walking-distances/index.md

 Another distance I regularly walked during those years would be the length of University Ave down to Philcoa.
 This was roughly a 1.8km walk from the College of Engineering.
 Often I would be walking an additional 0.5km or so into Teachers' Village to hang out at a friend's house in that area.
 (And later take a tricycle home).

-Students from the University are so used to walking, it's not uncommon [to joke that the term "walking distance" means something else coming from us](/2019/07/1151310954262487041/).
+Students from the University are so used to walking, it's not uncommon to joke that the term "walking distance" means something else coming from us (via [readysethrun](https://twitter.com/readysethrun/statuses/1150758504854016001/)):

+> wag kayo basta basta magtitiwala sa “walking distance” kapag ang nagsabi ay isang UP Student

 Many years after college [I still enjoy walking around the University](/2020/01/saturday-morning-up/), though I seldom get to do it.